 9. Nhieu Loc-Thi Nghe Canal

 Nhieu Loc-Thi Nghe Canal, which snakes through District 1, District 3, Phu Nhuan District, Binh Thanh District, and Tan Binh District.
 The Nhieu Loc-Thi Nghe Canal’s pollution plague began after 1954 and lingered well into the 1960s.
-A project to revamp the canal and its surroundings was given high priority attention and started from 2002.
+A project to revamp the canal and its surroundings was given high priority attention and started in 2002.

 Nhieu Loc-Thi Nghe after 1975 với stilted houses and stinky garbage